|Without admission restriction.

 - order processing

 - Management in warehouses

 Building on the Bachelor's degree, the following Master's programmes are possible:

-The degree programme is not admission restricted (no NC).
+The Logistics Management degree programme is subject to limited admission (NC).
 The following degrees, among others, are valid as admission prerequisites:

 - General higher education entrance qualification

 - Subject-related higher education entrance qualification valid in Hesse